UVicRocketry/UVR-LED-Test/README.md

 Compile .bin from source (using GCC ARM Embedded) or download release.
 Flash the .bin to the NUCLEO using ST-Link.

 Send commands via serial port terminal.
+All commands must be terminated with newline character.

 Enter “help” for a list of commands.
 Enter “status” for the current state of all PWM pins.

 Serial port parameters:
 - Baud rate 9600.